Specialty loans can help borrowers who have unique circumstances.

 Reverse mortgages lend money based on the equity in the borrower’s home.
 Unlike traditional mortgages, reverse mortgages don’t have to be repaid on a regular basis.
 They are typically repaid when the borrower either sells the home or moves into an aged care facility.

 Getting expert help

 Many specialty lending solutions can be more complex than traditional home loans.
 The products can carry higher interest rates than mainstream mortgages, and a limited number of lenders offer these products.
 Seeking expert advice can help you navigate specialty finance solutions.
-To contact a mortgage broker, click here.
+You may benefit from contacting a mortgage broker.